A Bible Study by Jack Kelley

-As they began their trek up the Mt. of Olives on their way back to Bethany, four of the disciples (Peter, James, John and Andrew) approached Jesus to ask Him about these things.
-They had 3 questions for Him.
-First they wanted to know when this would happen.
+As they began their trek up the Mount of Olives on their way back to Bethany, four of the disciples (Peter, James, John and Andrew) approached Jesus to ask Him about these things.
+They had three questions for Him.
+First, they wanted to know when this would happen.
 They also wanted to know what would be the sign of His coming, and what would be the sign of the end of the age (Matt.
 24:3).

-By their questions we can tell they’d been discussing this among themselves.
-Wanting to know when the Temple would be destroyed was an obvious reaction to his earlier statement, but the Lord’s 2nd Coming was still a new idea to them.
+By their questions, we can tell they’d been discussing this among themselves.
+Wanting to know when the Temple would be destroyed was an obvious reaction to his earlier statement, but the Lord’s Second Coming was still a new idea to them.
 And if the Temple was going to be torn down how would they know when the end of the age would come?
-They certainly could no longer count on it it happening in 7 years.
+They certainly could no longer count on it happening in 7 years.

 Matthew’s account of the Lord’s response does not contain an answer to their first question.
 But Luke’s does, so let’s go there first.